- Language Arts>

 Six out of ten students in 3rd grade think twice before they decide on "is" or "are" in an apparently tricky subject-verb agreement scenario.
 This pdf worksheet eliminates the confusion arising from "is" and "are".

 There's great room for doubt when 4th grade children have to pick between "will" and "would" in a sentence.
-Understanding when to use "would" is the key to this exercise pdf.
+Understanding when to use "would" is the key to this exercise.

-Due to the similarity in the way these words are pronounced, "our" and "are" cause a great deal of hesitation for third grade kids.
+Due to the similarity in the way these words are pronounced, "our" and "are" cause a great deal of hesitation for children in grade 3.
 This worksheet pdf teaches how to use these words with ease.

 Many a native speaker struggles to tell between "lie" and "lay".
 This "Lie-vs-Lay" worksheet is vital for 5th grade English learners who, despite rigorous efforts, fail to master the words.